- What is the difference between On Demand v. On Time online community screenings?

 On Demand screenings will allow your audience to view a film (or more than one film) anytime during a window of time: one day, one week, etc. English captions and non-English subtitles (subject to availability) are accessible for On Demand screenings only.

 On Time screenings are livestream, virtual events.
 Your audience views a film at a set time, like an in-person movie screening or community screening.
 A live chat is included.
 Schedule subject to availability.
+Licensing is available for synchronous screenings on other platforms upon request.

 Yes, the standard community screening license permits hosts to charge admission.
 However, if you specifically book a free-admission screening, you may not charge admission, but you are welcome to accept donations.